Jimbly/LD43-slime-laboratory/README.md

 TODO:
 * Would be useful to see current stats of all potions (and pets) - roll over something and they all show up?
 Always there?
 Hold shift?
-* Really need to show (floaters?) what happens when brewing

 Polish
 * Tutorial or more instruction - Help button with flow-chart?